-Field Description Enforce Manufacturing Certificate Enforce usage of Extreme PKI (Public Key Infrastructure) when establishing an IKE (Internet Key Exchange) tunnel.
+Field Description PEAP User Name and Password Ability to configure the PEAP (Protected Extensible Authentication Protocol) user name and password for all devices in a device group or for a specific device override.
+Used to pre-provision devices for authorization to connect to the network.
+Credential and Certificate installation procedures are supported for Wi-Fi 6 APs, AP39xx series APs, and the SA201 Adapter.
+Enforce Manufacturing Certificate Enforce usage of Extreme PKI (Public Key Infrastructure) when establishing an IKE (Internet Key Exchange) tunnel.
 Both APs and controllers have Extreme CA certificates installed.
 When this setting is enabled, the controller accepts only APs that provide Extreme PKI.
 Note: Supported on the Defender Adapter SA201 and on the ExtremeWireless access point models: AP39xx, AP3xx, AP4xx, and AP5xx.
 This setting is not supported on the AP305C, AP410C, and AP460C access point models.
 There must be successful mutual authentication between the AP and the controller.
 If either side of the authentication fails, the tunnel is rejected.
 When this setting is enabled, APs that are not PKI capable (self-signed certificates) are not able to connect to the controller.
 The default is to clear this option.
 When this setting is cleared, the controller accepts the AP with a self-signed certificate.
 With either type of certificate, the certificate type must match in both directions before the authenticated tunnel is established.
 Authentication failure messages are logged in the Extreme Campus Controller Events Log.
-You can configure this setting for all APs in a device group from the device group Advanced Settings dialog.
-And, you can override the device group setting for one or more individual APs from here.
-CB Root AP RSS Threshold Determines when the client bridge AP scans to find a better infrastructure AP.
-Valid range: from -128 to -40.
-Default value is -70.
-A scan is triggered when one or more of the following criteria is met: When the infrastructure AP RSS value is less than the configured RSS Threshold.
-When the poll of the infrastructure AP is lost for one second.
-Note: When a WLAN is configured on the client bridge AP, a scan is triggered whenever the poll of the infrastructure AP is lost, regardless of the RSS Threshold.
 You can configure this setting for all APs in a device group from the device group Advanced Settings dialog.
 And, you can override the device group setting for one or more individual APs from here.